TenaAnies/BitcoinBlackFlowers/README.md

 # BlackFlowers
-javascript for the generation of the SVG Black Flowers artistic collection
+javascripts created for the generation of 2D & 3D Black Flowers artistic collection